Lisbon-Collective/abrilnofeminino/content/evento/2025-04-30/index.md

   Reservas 962 610 050 | 91 843 11 55 <br>
-  Venda de bilhetes no local, <br>
-  NO dia do espetáculo, a partir das 18h00 <br>
+  Venda de bilhetes no local, no dia do espetáculo, a partir das 18h00 <br>

 imagealign: left